 The maximum period of a youth supervision order is generally 12 months.
-However, the order may be up to 18 months if the offence is punishable by imprisonment for more than 10 years, or the child has been found guilty of more than one offence.
+However, the order may be up to 18 months if the offence is punishable by a prison sentence of more than 10 years, or if the child has been found guilty of more than one offence.
+The order cannot extend beyond the person’s 21st birthday.

-- reporting to the youth justice unit as required
+- reporting to the Secretary as required while the order is in force

-If the child breaches the youth supervision order by reoffending or not complying with some part of the order, the Children’s Court has the power to:
+A child may breach a youth supervision order by reoffending or not complying with some part of the order.
+If a child breaches a youth supervision order, the Children’s Court can:

 - vary the order and any conditions